-Note 5 - Additional Information:
+Note 6 - Additional Information:

-- A. Further to Note 12C(b) to the Annual Financial Statements, regarding an agreement for the sale of natural gas to the National Electric Power Company of Jordan ("NEPCO"), on July 3, 2023, the parties agreed on an increase in the natural gas quantities to be supplied to NEPCO on a firm basis, temporarily, in relation to several months in 2023-2024, and that the minimum annual quantity that NEPCO undertook to take or pay for (Take or Pay) during 2023-2024 will increase accordingly.
-For the avoidance of doubt, it is clarified that the aforesaid does not change the total supply volume under the said export agreement (approx. 45 BCM). - B. Further to Notes 12P5(b) and 12M13 to the Annual Financial Statements, regarding the Leviathan partners' consideration of further possibilities for increasing the natural gas export quantities, in July 2023 the Leviathan partners approved preliminary budgets for technical design and reservation of supply dates, prior to making final investments decisions (FID), if adopted, as detailed below: - The sum of approx. \$3.5 million (100%, the Partnership's share approx. \$1.6 million) in connection with the construction of a new onshore connection between the Israeli transmission system and the Egyptian transmission system in the area of Nitzana, which is expected to increase the total capacity for export of natural gas to Egypt by approx. 6 BCM more (the "Nitzana Pipeline").
-The Nitzana Pipeline will be built and operated by Israel Natural Gas Lines Ltd. ("INGL") and will include, inter alia, the construction of a compressor station in the Ramat Hovav area. - The sum of approx. \$10.2 million (100%, the Partnership's share approx. \$4.6 million) in connection with the construction of a compressor station and further related work in the Jordanian transmission system, that is operated by FAJR and is used for the piping of natural gas to Jordan, and to Egypt via Jordan, which is expected to increase the natural gas transmission capacity from approx. 6.5 BCM to approx. 10.5 BCM.
+- A. Further to Note 12C(b) to the Annual Financial Statements, regarding an agreement for the sale of natural gas to the National Electric Power Company of Jordan ("NEPCO"), on 3 July 2023, the parties agreed on an increase in the natural gas quantities to be supplied to NEPCO on a firm basis, temporarily, in relation to several months in 2023-2024, and that the minimum annual quantity that NEPCO undertook to take or pay for (Take or Pay) during 2023-2024 will increase accordingly.
+For the avoidance of doubt, it is clarified that the aforesaid does not change the total supply volume under the said export agreement (approx. 45 BCM). - B. Further to Note 12E to the Annual Financial Statements regarding an agreement signed between Chevron and PEI to arrange for an alternative mechanism to transport condensate from the Leviathan project through an existing pipeline of PEI and its related systems, note that due to the War, the date of commencement of the flow of condensate in such pipeline is expected to be postponed to Q1/2024. - C. Further to Notes 12P5(b) and 12M13 to the Annual Financial Statements, regarding the Leviathan partners' consideration of further possibilities for increasing the natural gas export quantities, as of the date of approval of the financial statements, the Leviathan partners approved additional preliminary budgets, prior to making final investments decisions (FID), if adopted, as detailed below: - 1.
+An additional sum of approx. \$11 million, such that the total budget is approx. \$14.5 million (100%, the Partnership's share approx. \$6.6 million) in connection with the construction of a new onshore connection between the Israeli transmission system and the Egyptian transmission system in the area of Nitzana, which is expected to increase the total capacity for export of natural gas to Egypt by approx. 6 BCM more (the "Nitzana Pipeline").
+The Nitzana Pipeline will be built and operated by INGL and will include, inter alia, the construction of a compressor station in the Ramat Hovav area. - 2.
+An additional sum of approx. \$24 million, such that the total budget is approx. \$37.5 million (100%, the Partnership's share approx. \$17 million) in connection with the construction of a compressor station and further related work in the transmission system for export, that is operated by FAJR and is used for the piping of natural gas to Jordan, and to Egypt via Jordan, which is expected to increase the natural gas transmission capacity from approx. 6.5 BCM to approx. 10.5 BCM. - D. Further to Note 12M12 to the Annual Financial Statements, regarding INGL's construction of the Ashdod-Ashkelon transmission system section (the "Combined Section"), on 26 February 2023, Chevron received a letter from INGL, whereby according to a preliminary assessment given to INGL by the project's construction contractor a delay of at least 6 months is expected in completion of the project, due to a malfunction on a vessel carrying out infrastructure work for the laying of the subsea pipeline for INGL.
+In October 2023, Chevron updated the Partnership that it had received a notice from INGL, whereby, due to the War, work on such project had been suspended and that the expected date for flow commencement is about four months from the date of resumption of work.

-Notes to the Condensed Interim Financial Statements as of June 30, 2023 (dollars in millions)
+Notes to the Condensed Interim Financial Statements as of 30 September 2023 (dollars in millions)

-Note 5 - Additional Information (Cont.):
+Note 6 - Additional Information (Cont.):